-The Authority's pension liability as at 31st March 2023 has been calculated by its Actuaries, in accordance with IAS19, to be £308,086,000 which shows the underlying commitments that the Authority has in the long term to pay retirement benefits.
-The liability has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet.
-The impact results in a negative net worth of £272,749,000.
+The Authority's net pension liability as at 31st March 2023 has been calculated by its Actuaries, in accordance with IAS19, to be £313,026,000 which shows the underlying commitments that the Authority has in the long term to pay retirement benefits.
+The liability has a substantial impact on the net worth of the Authority as reported in the Balance Sheet.
+The impact results in a negative net worth of £279,252,000.
 However, statutory arrangements in place for funding the deficit mean that the financial position of the Authority remains healthy because: